d3v-null/Derwentmark/README.md

 Derwentmark
 ===========

-A command line program that watermarks a set of images.
+A simple command line program that watermarks a set of images using PIL.
 Written in Python.
+I can't believe this doesn't exist yet